Table of Contents

 Modern Consumer Preference

-E-commerce mobile apps have largely replaced traditional web-based shopping by offering convenience, speed, and an intuitive interface.
+The mobile apps of e-commerce have significantly substituted the traditional web-based shopping with their convenience, speed, and easy to use interface.

 Successful App Launch